TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_8_create_a_rule.md

-# Lesson 8: Create a Rule
+# Lesson 8: Create a Rule to Store our Data.